Know Your Rights: Domestic Workers in Washington State

 If I Cannot Get Workers’ Compensation, What Should I Do?

 Consider telling your employer right away that you have been injured.
 Many people have homeowner’s insurance that might help pay for your medical and other expenses.
-Some employers may choose to help you becasue it is the right thing to do.
+Some employers may choose to help you because it is the right thing to do.

 If your employer will not help you, you have the right to sue your employer for money to help you pay your medical bills and other damages.
 If that amount is less than $5,000, you can take your employer to small claims court.
 See listings under “Small Claims Court” in Resources below for more information.